-A partner in the Litigation Department, Dave Ball focuses on patent infringement, trade secret misappropriation, antitrust and related tort and contract litigation.
+Of counsel in the Litigation Department, Dave Ball focuses on patent infringement, trade secret misappropriation, antitrust and related tort and contract litigation.
 Throughout his career, Dave has helped clients protect their most valuable and innovative IP in a wide range of technologies, including consumer electronics, mobile technology, computer hardware and software, biotechnology and video games.
 Dave has substantial experience before the federal district courts and the Federal Circuit, the International Trade Commission (ITC) and the Patent Trial and Appeal Board (PTAB) at the U.S. Patent and Trademark Office.

 Dave represents or has represented many leading companies, including 2K Games, Advanced Semiconductor Engineering, Amgen, Amkor, Biogen, Cisco, Cutera, Fiserv, Garmin, Genentech, General Electric (including litigations for GE Energy and GE Healthcare), Intel, Lexar, Life Technologies, Micron, Monsanto, NetApp, OSRAM, Rockstar Games, SAP, Seiko Epson, Sharp, SICPA, Siemens, STATS ChipPAC, Take-Two Interactive, TCL Communications Technologies, Twitter, Vanda Pharmaceuticals, Weight Watchers, Yahoo! and 10x Genomics.

 - Amgen in litigation against a generic drug company seeking to make a biosimilar version of Amgen’s Neulasta.